Prepare your passport and fill in our simple online form in 5 minutes

 All countries that are not exempt from visa requirements must have a valid visa to visit Myanmar.
 We advise you to apply for your visa at least 15 days before your trip and you can use our eligibility checker to see if you need one.

 Myanmar visa, formerly Burma, is applied for 100% online.
 This visa is valid for 90 days from the date of issue and allows a single entry to the country for a tourist stay of up to 28 days or a business stay of up to 70 days.

-The only people exempted from applying for a visa to travel to the country are those who are nationals of Brunei, Cambodia, Indonesia, Laos, the Philippines, Thailand and Vietnam.
+The only people exempted from applying for a visa to travel to the country are those nationals of Brunei, Cambodia, Indonesia, Laos, the Philippines, Thailand and Vietnam.
 All other nationalities must apply for a visa before entering Myanmar.

-If you have lied or omitted relevant information that could jeopardise the security of the country, the immigration authorities can refuse your entry, even if you have the approved visa.
+If you have lied or omitted relevant information that could jeopardise the security of the country, the immigration authorities can refuse your entry, even if you have an approved visa.
 The government always has the final say and reserves the right to admission.